briansimiyuj/doctor-appointment-app/README.md

     a.
 Add userType field with 'patient' | 'doctor' type
     b.
 Add setUserType function to update user type
   2. Create state variables to store the login data
     a.
-Initialize userType state with 'patient' as default
+Initialize userType state with null as the default value
     b.
 Add userType and setUserType to context value
   3. Wrap the routes in Script component with the LoginContext provider as the parent component
   4. For every render: